 Dr. Li’s work is well cited with 15,000 citations (google scholar).
 He is listed as a Highly Cited Researcher by the Web of Science Group.
 Dr. Li has conducted five 3-hr tutorials at ECCE-Asia (2012) and PEDG (2012), APEC 2018, ECCE 2018, CCECE2019 on the topics of renewable energy grid interfacing converter control.

-Zhongyi Quan received the B.Eng. degree from Tianjin University, Tianjin, China in 2010, M.Sc. degree from Beihang University, Beijing, China, in 2013, and Ph.D. degree in electrical engineering in 2019 from University of Alberta, Canada, where he is currently a Postdoctoral Fellow.
-From Oct.
-2019 to Nov.
-2019, He was a visiting research fellow at the Institute for Power Generation and Storage Systems (PGS), E.ON Energy Research Center, RWTH Aachen University, Germany.
+Zhongyi Quan, received the B.Sc. degree from Tianjin University, Tianjin, China in 2010, M.Sc. degree from Beihang University, Beijing, China, in 2013, and Ph.D. degree in electrical engineering in 2019 from University of Alberta, Canada, where he was a Postdoctoral Fellow until Jul.
+2020.
+In 2019, He was also a visiting research fellow at the Institute for Power Generation and Storage Systems (PGS), E.ON Energy Research Center, RWTH Aachen University, Germany.
+He is now the CEO and co-founder of Electronic Grid Systems Inc., a technology start-up in Edmonton, Canada.

 Dr. Quan is the recipient of the Alberta Innovates Graduate Student Scholarship from 2016 to 2018, the 3rd prize award in 2018 IEEE ECCE Best Student Project Demonstration session, and the APEC student travel award in 2019.